Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 Croton is an easy-to-care houseplant that grows well both indoors and outdoors.

-Although a flowering plant, some Croton species may fail to blossom and only attain a miniature size appropriate for an ornamental plant.
+Although a flowering plant, some Croton varieties may fail to blossom and only attain a miniature size appropriate for an ornamental plant.

 A tropical plant requires a warm and humid environment to thrive.
-Your Croton plant will do well when grown in the USDA zones 11a-12b.
+Your Croton plant will do well in USDA zones 11a-12b.

 Here are a few proven tips for caring for the Croton plant.